Doly02/nxp-mcxn947-datalogger/README.md

 ```

 #### Potential Problem
-If The 'project.pfd' File Does Not Exist in The '/thesis' Folder, The Program Has Not Compiled Correctly, Probably Because of Missing Packages.
+If The `project.pfd` File Does Not Exist in The `/thesis` Folder, The Program Has Not Compiled Correctly, Probably Because of Missing Packages.
 In This Case Install Followed LaTex Packages:

 ```
 sudo apt-get install texlive-lang-czechslovak